MWATelescope/giant-squid/README.md

 If you want to check that your command works without actually submitting the obsids, then you can use the `--dry-run` option (short version `-n`).

-You can choose whether to have your files tarred up and uploaded to Pawsey's Acacia (default), or you can request that the files be left on Pawsey's /scratch filesystem.
-The second option requires that your Pawsey group be set in your MWA ASVO account, please contact an admin to request this.
-To submit a job with the /scratch delivery option, set the environment variable GIANT_SQUID_DELIVERY=scratch.
-Alternatively specify `-d scratch|acacia`.

-When specifying scratch as the delivery, you can also optionally pass `delivery-format tar` to instruct MWA ASVO to deliver a tar of the files, rather than all of the individual files.

 #### Conversion downloads